Neyzoter/spring-example/README.md

 This module is a example of Spring-Kafka SELF-DEFINED serializer usage.You can copy kafka-quickstart.sh in this module to KAFKA_HOME and run it, which help you quick start kafka.

 * **springboot-security**

-This module is a example of Spring-Security.
+This module is a example of Spring-Security.The springboot-parent version must match, otherwise will "stream classdesc serialVersionUID = 500, local class serialVersionUID = 510".

 ## contact